 Pros and cons of waiving contingencies

-When housing markets are competitive, many buyers are tempted to waive contingencies to streamline the process and make their offer more appealing to sellers.
+When housing markets are competitive, many buyers are tempted to waive contingencies to streamline the process and strengthen their offer to appeal more to sellers.
 But this comes with significant risks.
 If problems arise after you waive contingencies, you’re still bound to the deal and subject to potentially large financial losses.

 Pros of waiving contingencies include: